There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 Although many parts of Sovereign Hill are recreations, rather than authentic buildings, the site also maintains an important museum of actual artefacts.
 In fact, the Australian Centre for Gold Rush Collections has over 150,000 objects!

 The collections include artworks, photos, clothing, possessions brought by Chinese miners, and much more.
-The best way to see the items are with special tours that take you back of house, so have a look if there’s one happening when you’re there.
+The best way to see the items is with special tours that take you back to the house, so have a look if there’s one happening when you’re there.

 Sovereign Hill Hotel